earth-sol/spiceai/docs/decisions/003-additional-metrics-fields.md

 **Why**:

-- As Spice grows and adds new features, the need to have more visibility into usage becomes more beneficial.
+- As Spice expands, greater visibility into usage becomes increasingly valuable.
 - Being able to separate internal Spice benchmarks versus actual user consumption helps to understand growth
 - Understanding which SDKs are used most will allow us to focus our efforts.
 - Any performance regressions specific to certain SDKs will be easier to identify.